 - How does Nordea ensure that its suppliers are working in an ethical way?

-We acknowledge our responsibility for ensuring that our suppliers manage their business in a responsible manner.
+We acknowledge our responsibility for ensuring that our suppliers manage their business in a sustainable manner.
 We demand high ethical, health and safety, social and environmental standards of all our suppliers.
 These standards are based on our CSR Supplier Policy and CSR Supplier Guidelines that, in turn, are based on the UN Global Compact.

 Becoming a supplier to Nordea